django-cms/djangocms-template/docs/guidelines/general.md

     'allauth.account',
     'gtm',
     'solo',
-    [...]

-    'mypackage',
+    'my_package',
 )]
 ```

 Same goes for every other file, package.json. requirements.in, etc.

-This allows people who merge in the latest updates from djangocms-template repository avoid merge confilicts.
+This allows people who merge in the latest updates from djangocms-template repository avoid merge conflicts or at least see clearly where you've changed the default template.
-It also clearly indicates where your custom extension start.

-### Translations

-- `python manage.py makemessages -l {lang_code} --no-wrap`